Skip to content

 Validation Rules

-• Relationship type must be defined in vocabularies/relationship-types.glx
+• Relationship type must be from the relationship types vocabulary

 • participants array must contain at least 2 participants